mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 Even though I still felt invested in Connor, I wanted to keep my word and not put all my eggs in one basket until a committed relationship was established.
 I swiped through my dating apps, but I mostly swiped left.
 Gyuna was right; I was so invested in Connor!

 However, I had been messaging a guy named <span style="color:red">Bryce</span> for a couple days.
 I texted him saying that I was at the library, and he said he was going to be at the library too.
-I thought I’d meet with Hyeji tonight, as it had been a while since she and I had hung out, but she said she wasn’t going to be able to make it.
+I thought I’d meet with Hyeji tonight, as it had been a while since she and I had last hung out, but she said she wasn’t going to be able to make it.
 So that was when Bryce and I first met in person.

 Gyuna called me about getting her scholarship application finished, and I told her to come to the library.
 "Why can't you come to the study pod in the Talmage?" she asked.

 "I'm with someone right now," I answered.
 I wished I knew how to say that in Japanese or Korean, but I couldn't.
 "Seloun saram (A new person).”

 "Ohhh.
 Are you gonna make out with him?”